alxn0/zet/17/README.md

 **separation** may not aling with the behaviors of distance measure.

-Alternatively, algorithms based on **nearest neighbors** such has some hierarchical (e.g., single linkage), density-based (e.g., DBSCAN) or afinnity-based algorithms works well with semimetric distances.
+Alternatively, algorithms based on **nearest neighbors** such has some hierarchical (e.g., single linkage) or density-based algorithms (e.g., DBSCAN)

-Another approach is to relies on graph-based approach (e.g., spectral clustering), were similarities are analyzed as graphs.
+Another approach is to relies on **graph-based** approach (e.g., spectral clustering), were similarities are analyzed as graphs.
 Graphs can handle semimetric similarities, but also non-metric ones.

-A common approach is to transform or scale non-metric distances into metric ones before applying clustering algorithm.
+A last workaround is to **transform or scale** non-metric distances into metric ones before applying clustering algorithm.

+---

-Some methods suited for semimetric distance:
+Some other methods especially suited for semimetric distance:

 - [relational k-means](https://arxiv.org/abs/1304.6899)
 - [relational